Johnny Yong Bosch: Voice acting

-Bosch made his voice acting debut as Shōtarō Kaneda in the cult classic anime film Akira.
+Bosch made his voice acting debut as Shotaro Kaneda in the cult classic anime film Akira.
 In 2001, he voiced main character Vash the Stampede in the anime Trigun, and later reprised the same role as Vash in the 2010 movie Trigun: Badlands Rumble as well as in the 2023 ongoing anime reboot called Trigun Stampede.
 He worked once again with Koichi Sakamoto on the film Broken Path.
 Also in 2001, Bosch was also cast as the lead role of Ichigo Kurosaki in the hit shonen anime Bleach.
 Among other works, Bosch also voiced Lelouch in Code Geass in 2008, and Izaya Orihara in Durarara!! in 2011.
 Johnny voiced Yun Arikawa in the 2021 Netflix kaiju anime series, Godzilla Singular Point.

 In video games, Bosch has voiced Firion, the protagonist of Final Fantasy II, in the crossover games Dissidia: Final Fantasy and Dissidia 012 Final Fantasy.
 In 2011, he voiced Yang in Super Street Fighter IV Arcade Edition, the protagonist Yu Narukami as well as the antagonist Tohru Adachi in the Persona 4 games and its anime adaptation.
+He would also return to voice Adachi in the 2027 remake Persona 4 Revival.
 In 2014, Bosch also voiced main character Hajime Hinata in Danganronpa 2: Goodbye Despair.
 In 2015, he voiced Kung Jin in Mortal Kombat X. Among video games, Bosch liked voicing Nero in Devil May Cry 4 as he got to travel to Japan to do the motion capture.
 He reprised his role of voicing Nero in its following Devil May Cry 5.
 In the same year, Bosch landed the role of Artemis in Viz Media's redub of Sailor Moon as well as Sailor Moon Crystal.
 Bosch also voiced lead character Nate Adams from Yo-kai Watch which has aired on Disney XD in the US.

 On July 4, 2017, he voiced Broccoli Punch in Cartoon Network's Mighty Magiswords, recording with fellow Power Rangers actor Paul Schrier.
 He reprised his role as Broccoli Punch, as well as playing the Giant Monster and Whiney, in the second season two-part episode "The Incredible Tiny Warriors".

 In 2019, Bosch replaced Vic Mignogna as the voice of Broly and Sabo for the Funimation dub of the Dragon Ball and One Piece franchises respectively, due to the sexual harassment allegations against Mignogna.